mrdrbob/PageOfBob.Backup/Readme.md

 * An `ISource` is a source of files to be backed up.
 The only `ISource` currently implemented is the `FileSystemSource` which will read files from the file system, everything under a base path (unless filtered out).

 * An `IDestination` is a store where largish chunks of data can be stored.
-There are three implemented:
+A destination can optionally support partial reads by implementing `IDestinationWithPartialRead`.
+There are a few implemented:
   * `FileSystemDestination` dumps data into a tree on a normal file system.
+This implements `IDestinationWithPartialRead`.
   * `S3Destination` writes files to an S3 bucket with a prefix.
+This implements `IDestinationWithPartialRead`.
   * `PackedDestination` wraps another `IDestination`, but packs data into large chunks.
+  * `SplitDestination` wraps a primary `IDestinationWithPartialRead` and several secondary `IDestination`s, and sends each chunk to each of them in turn.
+Note: this will load the chunk into memory, so be careful if wrapping a `SplitDestination` with a `PackedDestination`, as `PackedDestination` will generate very large chunks.
+Reads only come from the Primary `IDestination`.
+The primary destination must implement partial reads (`IDestinationWithPartialRead`).
+This implements `IDestinationWithPartialRead`.

 If you use `FileSystemDestniation` or `S3Destination` directly, you will have at least one file in the destination for every unique file in your source, with `PackedDestination`, files will be packed into large files and then flushed to the wrapped destination, making for significantly fewer files (but is slower and must write the packed file to a temporary file before flushing to the final destination).